-The edge of the bank will need to be taped at least 1 metre Could a car lose control under braking for the junction and back from the edge to reduce the risk of a spectator slipping.
+The edge of the bank will need to be taped at least 1 metre back from the edge to reduce the risk of a spectator slipping.

 The bank needs to have a steep drop to the special stage so that it does not act as a ramp to any car that is out of control.